thornjad/CloudflareTempestStationForwarder/README.md

 ### 2. Create the KV namespace

-Cloudflare KV is used to store the latest conditions between runs and to deduplicate CWOP submissions.
+Cloudflare KV is used only to deduplicate CWOP submissions.

 Note: You must first comment out or delete the `kv_namespaces` config in `wrangler.toml` before running the creation command or you'll get errors.